Ouranosinc/scen_workflow_afr/README.md

 ## Purpose

-This code produces climate scenarios using CORDEX NetCDF files and observations.
+This code produces climate scenarios and calculates climate indices based on projections and reference data.
 It also performs the following tasks:
 - download of reanalysis data;
 - aggregation of hourly data to a daily frequency for reanalysis data;
-- bias adjustment and statistical downscaling when producing climate scenarios (with error calculation) based on at-a-station observations or reanalysed data (ERA5 and ERA5-Land datasets are supported);
+- bias adjustment and statistical downscaling when producing climate scenarios (with error calculation) based on at-a-station observations or reanalysed data (ERA5, ERA5-Land, CHRIPS and ENACTS datasets are supported);
-- calculation of climate indices;
-- calculation of statistics related to climate scenarios and indices (min., max., mean or sum, centiles);
+- calculation of statistics related to climate scenarios and indices (minimum, maximum, mean, sum, and centiles);
-- generation of time series;
-- generation of maps;
-- multiprocesssing (per simulation).
+- multiprocesssing (per simulation, or per climate variable/index);
+- preparation of the data required to produce diagrams, maps and statistics; visual elements are assembled in the dashboard project (see notes below).

 ## Notes

 The latest version of the code requires the following project:
 - https://github.com/yrouranos/dashboard
 - This project, which is essentially a plot generator, must be downloaded within the scen_workflow_afr directory/project.

 Technical documentation can be found [here](https://ouranos-my.sharepoint.com/:f:/g/personal/yanrou1_ouranos_ca/EknV5GO46cxChVpilQwKzMQBrB3wu4e6aS3bUfoUlZ3gwg?e=R1Ju2C).